Jin Boyang: 2015–2016 season: Senior international debut and bronze medal at Worlds

-A video of Jin landing a quadruple Lutz triple Toe Loop combination in practice was circulated.
-During a national event early in the season, Jin completed this jumping pass in his short program and landed four quadruple jumps in his free skate, although with a step-out on the quad Lutz, completing six quadruple jumps in competition.
+A video of Jin landing a quadruple Lutz-triple toe loop combination in practice circulated during the summer.
+At a national event early in the season, Jin completed this jumping pass in his short program and landed four quadruple jumps in his free skate, although with a step-out on the quad Lutz.
+He landed a total of six quadruple jumps during the competition.

 Jin received two 2015 Grand Prix assignments.
 At the 2015 Cup of China, he won the silver medal behind reigning World champion Javier Fernández.
-He became the first person to ever land a quad lutz triple toe combination in competition and also the first to land a quad lutz with a positive GOE in international competition.
-He was also the first person to attempt four quadruple jumps in one program.
+He became the first person to ever land a quad Lutz-triple toe combination in competition and also the first to land a quad lutz with a positive grade of execution (GOE) in international competition.
+Jin was also the first person to attempt four quadruple jumps in one program.
 He set a record for the most points scored on one element, with the jump combination in the short program scoring 19.19 points.

-At the 2015 NHK Trophy, Jin took silver behind reigning Olympic champion Yuzuru Hanyu, thus qualifying for the 2015 Grand Prix Final in Barcelona, where he finished fifth.
+At the 2015 NHK Trophy, Jin took silver behind reigning Olympic champion Yuzuru Hanyu.
+Hanyu stated after the competition "When I look at the future of figure skating (and quads), I see Boyang".
+Jin thus qualified for the 2015 Grand Prix Final in Barcelona, where he finished fifth.
 At the 13th National Winter Games of China, he represented the city of Harbin and finished first in both short program and free skate, completing all of his planned quadruple jumps.

 Making his Four Continents debut in Taipei, Jin landed a total of six quadruple jumps in his programs and achieved new personal bests in his short program, free skate, and combined total scores.
-With a quad lutz, quad salchow, and two quad toe loops in his free skate, he also became the first skater to land three kinds of quads in a single program as well as becoming the first person to land four quads in a single program in international competition, and ultimately placed second overall behind Canada's Patrick Chan by a narrow difference of 0.38 points.
+With a quad Lutz, quad Salchow, and two quad toe loops in his free skate, he also became the first skater to land three kinds of quads in a single program as well as becoming the first person to land four quads in a single program in international competition, and he ultimately placed second overall behind Canada's Patrick Chan by a narrow difference of 0.38 points.

 At the 2016 World Championships in Boston, Jin won the bronze medal and became the first Chinese man to medal in men's singles at the World Championships.